-Net Effect is one of a portfolio of carpet tile collections from global carpet company Interface, that is made with yarn from the Net-Works programme www.net-works.com that collects used fishing nets.
+Net Effect is a carpet tile collection from global carpet company Interface, that is made under the Net-Works programme www.net-works.com collecting used fishing nets.
 Net-Works was created by Interface in collaboration with The Zoological Society of London and provides a source of income for small fishing villages in the Philippines while cleaning up their beaches and waters of discarded fishing nets.
 The discarded fishing nets are collected and sold to Aquafil to produce Ecoynl®.
-Interface's collections also use yarn reclaimed from their ReEntry® programme that recycles used Interface carpet tiles into new carpet tiles.
+Interface's Net Effect collection also uses yarn reclaimed from their ReEntry® programme that recycles used Interface carpet tiles into new carpet tiles.